CebolaLab/ATAC-seq/README.md

 export(bam1, "shifted.bam")
 ```

-Using `bash` again, sort and index the shifted bam file:
+Using `bash` again, run the `Rscript.sh`, then sort and index the shifted bam file:

 ```bash
 #Run on the bash command line